 Purpose of the Environmental Legal Assistance Fund

 The Environmental Legal Assistance Fund (the fund) is for not-for-profit groups advocating for matters of environmental public interest.
-Funding enables applicants to participate more effectively and efficiently in resource management processes at the Environment Court or board of inquiry.
+Funding enables applicants to participate more effectively and efficiently in resource management processes at the Environment Court, higher courts or board of inquiry.

 What the fund covers

 Funding is available to cover the time and expenses of legal representatives and/or expert witnesses used in preparing for, resolving and/or presenting cases before the Environment Court and higher courts.

 As part of your application you must include a short resume about your legal representatives and expert witnesses which outlines their relevant qualifications and experience, including the resource management experience of your legal counsel.

 There is no guarantee that any or all requested funding will be awarded.
 The applicant must be eligible for funding and only reasonable costs will be considered for funding.